 What Is a Substance Abuse Counselor?

-Substance abuse counselors are licensed professionals trained in psychology, human behavior, chemical dependency and therapeutic methods.
+Substance abuse counselors, also known as addiction counselors, are licensed professionals trained in psychology, human behavior, chemical dependency and therapeutic methods.
 These therapists help people with behavioral disorders (primarily substance use) by talking through the complexities and causes of their addiction.
 Substance abuse counselors will work one-on-one with clients to develop goals and strategies for pursuing sobriety — all in a compassionate and confidential environment.
 People who choose a career in addiction counseling can work in a variety of settings, from hospitals and rehabilitation centers to halfway houses, prisons and private practices.

 Substance Abuse Counselor Requirements

 Requirements to become a substance abuse counselor can vary, often depending upon the type of setting and employer.
 For most positions, a bachelor’s degree is required to be an addiction counselor.
-A Bachelor of Science in psychology is one type of degree held by addiction counselors, but for greater professional advancement, most counselors obtain master’s degrees.
-To be licensed to work in a private practice as a substance abuse counselor, a therapist must be hold a hold a master’s degree and have 2,000 to 4,000 hours of supervised clinical experience.
+A Bachelor of Science in psychology is one type of degree held by addiction counselors, but for greater professional advancement, most counselors obtain a master’s degree.
+To be licensed to work as a substance abuse counselor, a therapist must hold a master’s degree and have 2,000 to 4,000 hours of supervised clinical experience.
 Additionally, addiction counselors must complete continuing education courses every year and pass a state-issued exam.
 However, keep in mind that each state’s regulations are unique, and the license and certification requirements vary.
 For more information on each state’s specific criteria for substance abuse counselors, visit the National Board for Certified Counselors.

-Personal safety is the first priority at The Recovery Village, and in any counseling or medical setting.
+Personal safety is the first priority in any counseling or medical setting.
 After a full psychological evaluation is completed, treatment can begin.
 The crucial first step in substance abuse treatment is medical detox, where your body can rid itself of drugs or alcohol.
-Afterward, you and your counselor can begin working on the psychological and emotional issues that influence your substance use disorder.
-If you pursue rehab at The Recovery Village, this next step will likely include moving to a step-down residential program, such as partial hospitalization.
 Once you’re stabilized and working past physical addiction, you and your counselor can begin to define your goals and objectives for therapy, which will be based on your: